Dr. Margy Sperry

 About My Professional Journey

-But fairly quickly I discovered that, despite our best intentions, our earliest (and often most painful) experiences seem inevitably to be evoked and enacted in our most significant relationships.
+But fairly quickly, I discovered that, despite our best intentions, our earliest (and often most painful) experiences seem inevitably to be evoked and enacted in our most significant relationships.
 I became curious about that dynamic and wanted to understand it better.
 So, after becoming licensed in 1991 as a Marriage and Family Therapist, I pursued a Doctoral degree at the Institute of Contemporary Psychoanalysis in Los Angeles.
-My training as an analyst taught me to listen in a way that is curious about the origins of your difficulties, that challenges your most painful convictions about yourself and others, and that encourages you to face uncertainty with compassion rather than terror and self-criticism.
+My training as an analyst taught me to listen in a way that is curious about the origins of your difficulties, challenges your most painful convictions about yourself and others, and encourages you to face uncertainty with compassion rather than terror and self-criticism.

 About Contemporary Psychoanalysis

 Why did I train at a contemporary psychoanalytic institute rather than a classical one that is more closely aligned with the ideas of Sigmund Freud, the founder of psychoanalytic theory?
 I’m glad you asked!
-The difference is important.
+The difference is essential.

-“My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.
+“My mission in life is not merely to survive, but to thrive, and to do so with some passion, some compassion, some humor, and some style.”

 – Maya Angelou